What is the Texas Bonds for Bingo Prize Fee Schedules?

 How to acquire a Texas Bingo Prize Fee Schedules Bond?

 First, you must determine your license class by contacting the Texas Lottery Commission.
-During renewal of a license, the Commission will also inform the conductor which class they fall under.
+During the renewal of a license, the Commission will also inform the conductor which class they fall under.

 After confirming your license class, it’s time to secure the necessary bond.
 We can help you with that!